forfudan/MojoMiji/src/docs/advanced/lifetime.md

 I am owned by `a` at 0x16d43cc90
 ```

-Because `b`, `c`, and `d` are all aliases or safe pointers to `a`, they all contain the information on the lifetime of `a`.
+Because `b`, `c`, and `d` are all references or safe pointers to `a`, they all contain the information on the lifetime of `a`.
 This means that Mojo compiler will extend the lifetime of `a` until all these references are lastly used.

 In the VS Code editor, you can hover over the variables to see their lifetime information: